You may have three choices when changing fractions to decimals. The method you use depends on circumstances and/or what you are trying to accomplish.

-Let us illustrate this with examples.
+Let us illustrate this method with three examples.

 Change 3/50 to a decimal